[Hanamaki City, Iwate Prefecture] 1.4m deep! Japan's longest standing bath. A nostalgic, three-story wooden hot spring inn, "Fujisan Ryokan"

 Fujisan Ryokan

-Check details on accommodation reservation site
+Check the details on the accommodation booking site

 INFORMATION

-• Facility name: Lead hot spring Fujisan Ryokan
+• Facility name: Namari Onsen Fujizo Ryokan

 • Address: 75-1 Nakahira, Hanamaki City, Iwate Prefecture

-• Phone number: 0198-25-2311 (main) Hot spring treatment club: 0198-25-2901
+• Phone number: 0198-25-2311 (main) Toji Department: 0198-25-2901

-• Spring quality: Alkaline simple hot spring
+• Spring quality: alkaline simple hot spring

-• Spring temperature: Approximately 57℃
+• Spring temperature: approx. 57℃

 • URL: Fujisan Ryokan